Republic (Plato): Thrasymachus (336b–354c)

 Thrasymachus then argues that justice is that which is advantageous for the stronger.
 Socrates responds by posing the scenario where the strong make mistakes that are not advantageous to them.
 Thrasymachus then responds by claiming that one is stronger when he does not make mistakes as to their advantage.
 Socrates refutes this with a further argument: Crafts aim at the good of their object, and therefore to rule is for the benefit of the ruled and not the ruler.
 Thrasymachus then observes that the shepherd, for example, herds his sheep not for their benefit but for his own, and argues that injustice is better than justice, for one who commits undetected injustice to satisfy his own desires is better off than the just person.

 Socrates further observes that a shepherd's concern for his sheep is different from his concern to make money, which is extraneous to the art or craft of shepherding, and that no power or art provides what is beneficial to itself.
 He claims that the best rulers are reluctant to rule but do so out of necessity: they do not wish to be ruled by someone inferior.
-Socrates then gives three arguments in favour of the just life over the unjust life, centering around wisdom, harmony, and the soul.
+Socrates then gives three arguments in favour of the just life over the unjust life, centering on wisdom, harmony, and the soul.

 Book II: Ring of Gyges (357a–383c)

 Glaucon and Adeimantus are unsatisfied with Socrates's defense of justice.
 They ask Socrates to defend justice as a thing good in itself, and not only for its consequences.
-To demonstrate the problem, he tells the story of Gyges, who – with the help of a ring that turns him invisible – achieves great advantages for himself by committing injustices.
-Glaucon uses this argument to challenge Socrates to defend the position that the just life is better than the unjust life.
+To demonstrate the problem, Glaucon tells the story of Gyges, who – with the help of a ring that turns him invisible – achieves great advantages for himself by committing injustices.
+He uses this argument to challenge Socrates to defend the position that the just life is better than the unjust life.

 Socrates suggests that they use the city as an image to seek how justice comes to be in the soul of an individual.
-After attributing the origin of society to the individual not being self-sufficient and having many needs which he cannot supply himself, Socrates first describes a "healthy state" made up of producers who make enough for a modest subsistence, but Glaucon considers this hardly different than "a city of pigs."
-Socrates then goes on to describe the luxurious city, which he calls "a fevered state".
+After attributing the origin of society to the individual not being self-sufficient and having many needs which he cannot supply himself, Socrates first describes a "healthy state" made up of producers who make enough for a modest subsistence, but Glaucon considers this hardly different from "a city of pigs."
+Socrates then alters his original plan to accommodate Glaucon's demand for more luxuries.
+He decides to create an image of justice coming to be in not just any city but a luxurious one with a desire for "endless variety" in what he calls "a fevered state".
 Acquiring and defending these luxuries requires a guardian class to wage wars.

 Socrates then asks how the guardians will not become tyrants to the people they guard.
 He concludes that it is necessary for there to be careful education of the guardians, which education would involve censorship of poetry and stories.
 For example, he argues that stories that ascribe evil to the gods or heroes or portray the afterlife as bad are untrue and should not be taught.